bitcoin-sv/arc/README.md

    2. After this step you can continue with step 4
       1. Before continuing with step 4 it is advisable to wait until all consolidation transactions were mined
       2. The command `broadcaster-cli keyset balance` shows the amount of satoshis in the balance that have been confirmed and the amount which has not yet been confirmed

-## Background worker

-The goal of this submodule is to provide simple and convenient way to schedule repetitive tasks to be performed on ARC.

 ## Tests
 ### Unit tests